Thanks to technology and the internet, there are a plethora of crowdfunding platforms that work as an intermediary to streamline the process.

 With Kickstarter, those who contribute to the project can expect to receive a reward.
 This reward could be a shout-out on a company website, the product that was funded, a T-shirt, or something else.
 However, users of the platform can also donate to the project without asking for a reward.

 Either way, you can promote your Kickstarter campaign via social media integration and other means.
-The platform makes it easy for users to contribute online or using their mobile device.
+The platform makes it easy for users to contribute online or using their mobile devices.

 Indiegogo: Best for Launching Products (Runner-Up)